Powerful Southern leagues aim to forge on with fall football | Times Leader

 “It’s so deeply rooted here and part of the culture of social life, tailgating and all that,” said Charles Reagan Wilson, professor emeritus at the Center for the Study of Southern Culture at the University of Mississippi.

-The Pac-12, and some lower-profile leagues this fall .
+The Pac-12, Big Ten and some lower-profile leagues won’t play football this fall because of the pandemic.
 ACC teams?
 They are already practicing in preparation for a Sept.
 12 start and the SEC and Big 12 are going ahead, too, with conference openers set for Sept.
 26.

 Still, powerhouse Alabama and other SEC teams head into Monday’s practices knowing college football is still on for them, but not guaranteed.